Automotive cruise control using PID and CAN

 • PATTERN: Fail-Silent Recovery

-• Example: Fail-Silent behavior in the Airbus A310
+• Example: Fail-Silent behaviour in the Airbus A310

-• Example: Fail-Silent behavior in a steer-by-wire application
+• Example: Fail-Silent behaviour in a steer-by-wire application

 • PATTERN: Limp-Home Recovery

-• Example: Limp-home behavior in a steer-by-wire application
+• Example: Limp-home behaviour in a steer-by-wire application

 • PATTERN: Oscillator Watchdog